T

 • Book accommodations and popular restaurant reservations well in advance, especially for summer travel.

-• Utilize the Cape Cod Regional Transit Authority (CCRTA) bus system for convenient travel between towns if you prefer not to drive.
+• Utilize the Cape Cod Regional Transit Authority (CCRTA) bus system for convenient travel between towns, particularly during peak season.

-• Be prepared for potential traffic delays, particularly on weekends and during peak summer months.
+• Be prepared for potential traffic delays, especially on weekends and during summer months.

 Packing highlights